lukas-clarke/eight_sleep/README.md

 - Translate "Heat Set" and "Heat Increment" values to temperature values in degrees for easier use.
 - Add device actions, so they can be used instead of service calls.
 - Add the target temperature as a sensor
+- Add local device functionality for jailbroken devices using the steps in https://github.com/bobobo1618/ninesleep

+## FAQS ##
+- Can I use this integration without an Eight Sleep subscription?
+  - I believe you can use this integration without a subscription.
+This integration uses the same calls as the app.
+And I believe the app allows the calls the integration is using, even when not having a subscription.
+I don't have any way to test it out though, because I have a grandfathered account.
+- Can I use this integration to get a reliable, current bed presence?
+  - No. Unfortunately, this a restriction imposed by 8 sleep.
+The app API doesn't expose bed state.
+The bed state works by guessing patterns based on the bed temperature changes, but isn't very reliable.
+The only real solution is for 8 sleep to expose the bed state in their API, which they would be able to do since the cover sends that info to their servers.
 ### Credits ###
 Thanks to @mezz64 and @raman325 for developing the previous Eight Sleep integration.